The Monumental Core of Park Güell is open every day of the year, in two time-bands:

 How do I get to Park Güell?

 Park Güell is located off Carrer d’Olot in Barcelona.
-Three different entrances are recommended for the most convenient and practical access to the Monumental Zone: the one on Carrer de Larrard (main entrance), the one on Carretera del Carmel, no. 9, where there is also parking for tourist coaches, and a third on Passatge de Sant Josep de la Muntanya, which can be reached using the escalators.
+Three different entrances are recommended for the most convenient and practical access to the Monumental Core: the one on Carrer de Larrard (main entrance), the one on Carretera del Carmel, no. 9, where there is also parking for tourist coaches, and a third on Passatge de Sant Josep de la Muntanya, which can be reached using the escalators.
 Map

 Can people with reduced mobility go on the complete visit to the Monumental Zone of Park Güell?